What is an x-ray?

 What happens during the x-ray?

 There are different types of x-ray.
 Depending on your x-ray, you may be asked to remove jewellery and/or certain items of clothing.
-The radiographer will ask you to move into different positions on the x-ray table to take the scan.
+The radiographer will ask you to move into different positions either standing, sitting or on the x-ray table to take the x-ray.

 What happens after the x-ray?